iamraphson/adonisjs-hackathon-starter/README.md

 without being too specific.
 In the worst case you can use this as a learning guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

-AdonisJS Hackathon Starter is a boilerplate application developed with AdonisJS 4.0 to keep you ahead in hackathons.
+AdonisJS Hackathon Starter is a boilerplate application developed with AdonisJS 4.0 (This Branch) to keep you ahead in hackathons.

 AdonisJS is a free, open-source Node.js web framework, created by Aman Virk and intended for the development of web applications following the model–view–controller (MVC) architectural pattern